questrel/dtree/README.md

   map[selector]
 can be changed by
   map[different_selector] = selection;
-But I'm not seeing a guarantee in the c++ documentation that std::map values must be independent for different keys Or, it may be conceptually better to think of the object returned by map[selector] as an accessor to the actual selection Especially when shared memory is implemented and different users can influence each others results.
+But I don't see a guarantee in the c++ documentation that std::map values must be independent for different keys Or, it may be conceptually better to think of the object returned by map[selector] as an accessor to the actual selection Especially when shared memory is implemented and different users can influence each others results.
 #endif